 Our directors are responsible for providing strategic direction and governance, ensuring effective financial and risk management oversight and continued organisational viability and sustainability.
 Most importantly, they are custodians of our culture and reputation.

-Darren was a junior and senior player with Twin City Wanderers FC between 1988 and 1995 (Senior B&F 1995), AWFA rep player 1989-1993, Riverina rep player 1991-1993 and has been co-ordinator of TCWFC Mini Roos Program since 2013.
-Darren has also had sports administration experience in Australian rules football as director of the Ovens & Murray Football Netball League for four years and treasurer with Wodonga Bulldogs Football Club.
+Darren was a junior and senior player with Twin City Wanderers FC between 1988 and 1995 (Senior B&F 1995), AWFA representative player 1989-1993 and Riverina Branch representative player 1991-1993.
+Darren was co-ordinator and coach of Twin City Wanderers FC Mini Roos Program between 2013 and 2018 and is a C License Coach of Murray United Under 12’s team in seasons 2018 and 2019.
+Darren has also had sports administration experience in Australian rules football as director of the Ovens & Murray Football Netball League for four years and treasurer with Wodonga Bulldogs Football Club for one year.